-- The IKE policy includes parameters for securing the IKE communication - Multiple policies can be configured - Each with a unique priority number (1 to 10000). - More secure policies should have lower priority numbers. - The security association will be made up from the lowest common set of policy that both peers agree upon.
+- These parameters are used during negociation. - The negociation's purpose is to establish an ISAKMP peering between two IPsec endpoints. - Multiple ISAKMP policies can be configured, each with a unique priority number (1 to 10000). - More secure policies should have lower priority numbers. - The security association will be made up from the lowest common set of policy that both peers agree upon. - If commands are not explicitly entered, defaults are used - For example, if no hash algorithm is set, it defaults to SHA.